akka/akka/akka-docs/src/main/paradox/general/actor-systems.md

  * If one actor depends on another actor for carrying out its duty, it should watch that other actor’s liveness and act upon receiving a termination notice.
+ * If one actor has multiple responsibilities each responsibility can often be pushed into a separate child to make the logic and state more simple.

 ## Configuration Container